Akshai-2909/CTF-Writeups/picoCTF/README.md

-This Folder Consists of Writeups of all the challenge of picoCTF in specific domain manner.
+This Folder Consists Writeups for all the challenge of picoCTF in specific domain manner.
 Hope it helps you :)